Introduction

 Private messages can be sent to saccsintern@gmail.com

-Attention Ingrid Mclaine as the subject line (this is a shared email)
+Attention Ingrid McLaine as the subject line (this is a shared email

 Education & Experience

-Ingrid has 20 years of experience working with health authorities, including Vancouver Coastal Health, in mental health and substance use.
-She has held various positions, such as hospital psychiatric social worker, casemanager and intake clinician.
-She has experience working with adults with major mental health issues within a team setting, as well as experience working with clients with personality issues, anxiety, depression, thoughts of self-harm/suicide, substance use and the like.
-Moreover, she is familiar with assisting clients with income, housing, employment and relationship issues.
+I have worked in the field of mental health and substance use for 30 years.
+I started working in mental health group homes as well as emergency shelters/services on the Downtown East side and then worked for 20 years in health authorities, including Vancouver Coastal Health (VCH).
+I have held various positions, such as hospital psychiatric social worker, mental health casemanager and intake & assessment clinician.
+I have experience working with adults with major mental health issues (bipolar, schizophrenia, schizoaffective and the like) as well as experience working with clients with personality issues, anxiety, depression, thoughts of self-harm/suicide, substance use and the like.

 Counselling Approach & Philosophy